ashfaqshuvo007/Algotask/readme.md

         App\User::create([
             'admin' => 1,
             'name' => 'Demo User',
-            'email' => 'demo@test.com',
+            'email' => 'demo@user.com',
-            'password' => bcrypt('demo2017')
+            'password' => bcrypt('demo@123')
         ]);
 ```

 ## If you are using something like Xampp
 (5) open your hosts file:
 ```
-sudo vim /etc/hosts
+sudo nano /etc/hosts
 ```
 and create a new entry for your project:
 ```
-127.0.0.1  laraproject.test
+127.0.0.1  algotask.test
 ```

-(6a) open your vhosts file to create a [Virtual host](http://juancadima.com/creating-a-virtual-host-in-xampp-linux/) for this new entry, depending on your system your **httpd-vhosts.conf** might be located in one of the following:
+(6a) open your vhosts file to create a virtual host for this new entry, depending on your system your **httpd-vhosts.conf** might be located in one of the following:

 ```
-sudo vim /opt/lampp/etc/httpd.conf  OR sudo vim /Applications/XAMPP/xamppfiles/etc/extra/httpd-vhosts.conf
+sudo nano /opt/lampp/etc/httpd.conf  OR sudo nano /Applications/XAMPP/xamppfiles/etc/extra/httpd-vhosts.conf
 ```

 and add at the bottom of the file